surniaulula/wpsso/readme.txt

 = 14.6.1-dev.5 =

 (2023/01/25) Added compatibility declaration for WooCommerce HPOS.
-Updated the list of ignored tracking and advertising URL query args.
+Updated the list of ignored tracking and advertising URL query args for caching.

 = 14.6.0 =